 The City of Grand Junction understands the importance of planning for the future.
 The Community Development Department initiates and facilitates long range planning efforts for the City.
 Over the years the city has adopted long range plans for the entire urban area, neighborhood planning areas, street corridors, area plans, subarea plans and overlay districts.
 Many of these Plans are planned jointly with Mesa County and adopted by both entities.
-The City’s first Comprehensive Plan took 30 months to complete and was adopted jointly by the City and Mesa County in February 2010.
+The City’s 2010 Comprehensive Plan took 30 months to complete and was adopted jointly by the City and Mesa County in February 2010.

 Grand Junction’s Comprehensive Plan is a blueprint for the City and the foundation of the plan is the community’s vision for its future.
 This vision guides the goals and strategies included in the plan that ultimately directs future growth and development in Grand Junction.

 The Plan works to identify goals, strategies and actions that reflect the values and vision for the community as a whole.

 The existing 2010 Grand Junction Comprehensive Plan looks into the future to the year 2035 and plans for the doubling of the urban area’s population.
 The vision the Plan set for our community is to “Become the most Livable Community West of the Rockies”.